pinco227/dublin-hills/README.md

     - to find information about career opportunities around the area.
     > One of the features is the **Location** which offers a great career opportunity, businesses and industries being at a short travel distance from the living area.
 - ### Testing functionality
-  - Checking for broken links
+    > ### Checking for broken links
-  > ### Landing Page
+    > #### Landing Page
     > Starting from top to bottom, left to right, click on every button, link, toggle to check for expected action.
     > - top navigation fully functional including the brand title and logo.
     > - Hero: CTA button toggles the modal form.
 The **X** button and clicking outsite the modal container closes the modal.
     > - Modal form: submit button is submiting the form.
     > - Features: Download brochure button opens the pdf in a new tab.
     > - House types: every **view details** button opens the right house page in the same tab.
     > - Gallery: click on every photo opens the lightGallery showing the correct photo.
     > - LightGallery: click on arrows/swipe left-right/mouse drag/mouse scroll navigates through photos.
 The **X** button and clicking anywhere outside the photo closes the lightGallery.
     > - Contact: submit button of the contact form submits the form.
     > - Footer: CTA button opens the modal form.
 Social media buttons open each the expected link on a new tab.

-  > ### Montpelier, Three Rock, Lugmore pages
+    > #### Montpelier, Three Rock, Lugmore pages
     > Starting from top to bottom, left to right, click on every button, link, toggle to check for expected action.
     > - top navigation fully functional including the brand title and logo.
 Every link goes to expected section of the landing page in the same tab.
     > - Presentation: CTA button opens the modal form.
 The **X** button and clicking outsite the modal container closes the modal.
 Download brochure button opens the pdf in a new tab.
     > - Modal form: submit button is submiting the form.
     > - Plans, Gallery: click on every photo opens the lightGallery showing the correct photo.
     > - LightGallery: click on arrows/swipe left-right/mouse drag/mouse scroll navigates through photos.
 The **X** button and clicking anywhere outside the photo closes the lightGallery for both the plans and the gallery section.
     > - Other Homes: every **view details** button opens the right house page in the same tab.
     > - Footer: CTA button opens the modal form.
 Social media buttons open each the expected link on a new tab.

-  - Testing browser back/forward action
+    > ### Testing browser back/forward action
     > Navigation: browser back and forward and mobile back tap acts as expected throughout.
 Although, when modal or lightGallery are opened, the back click/tap targets the url and it doesn't toggle/close the modal.
 In order to function like this, it requires further Javascript coding.
 This is left to be implemented.

+    > ### Testing form validation
+    > - CTA modal form: the form was tested for validation by trying to submit first with no field filled and then by filling the fields one by one.
+Result as expected, all fields asked for input.
+The email field asks for email format with ```@``` and the date and time fields cannot be filled differently.
+    > - Contact form: the form was tested for validation by following the same process as above.
+Result as expected, the required fields asked for input (first name, last name, email, subject, message).
+The email field asks for email format with ```@```.

 - ### Testing compatibility
+    > ### Responsiveness
+    > Using DevTools and different device sizes such as mobile and tablet, the website was tested for any posible screen size combination and orientation.
+No issues found.
+Site is size compatible.

+    > ### OS test
+    > #### Desktop
+    > The website was tested on Ubuntu 20.04, Windows 7 and Windows 10 systems.
+Result as expected, desktop system-cross compatible.
+    > #### Mobile
+    > The website was tested on Android 6, Android 9, Android 10 and iOS 14 systems.
+Result as expected, mobile system-cross compatible.

+    > ### Devices test
+    > The website was tested on ASUS 17" notebook, ACER 17" notebook, Huawei P30 PRO, Huawei P20 PRO, Huawei P10, iPhone 11, Lenovo Yoga Tab.
+The result was consistent, website is platform-cross compatible.

+    > ### Browser test
+    > The website was tested on Google Chrome, Firefox, Safari, Edge, Internet Explorer.
+Browsers versions were all up to date.
+Further testing was done using [BrowserLing](https://www.browserling.com/) and the website was tested for android 7 native browser.
+Results were consistent.
+Conclusion: the website is browser-cross compatible.

 - ### Testing accessibility
 - ### Testing performance
 - ### Validation